-Since 2005, we have worked hard to play a full role within the SEC and maintained a gracious dialogue with the bishops.
-We also participated in the listening process (known as the “Cascade Conversations”) which has led to the General Synod choosing to ignore the biblical approach to marriage, the tradition of the Church and the witness of the majority of Christians around the world today.
+Our church leaders worked hard to play a full role within the SEC and maintained a gracious dialogue with the bishops.
+They also participated in the listening process (known as the “Cascade Conversations”) which ultimately led to the General Synod choosing on 8 June 2017 to ignore the biblical approach to marriage, the tradition of the Church and the witness of the majority of Christians around the world today.

 Since 2017, four Scottish congregations have voted to realign within the Anglican Communion.

 We seek to build strong relationships with biblically faithful Christians in the Anglican Communion and to work with other believers in Scotland who share our vision of reaching the least, the lost and the last with the transforming Gospel of Christ.